Cancers of the Oral Mucosa

 Initial mucosal erythema is followed after a few days by the appearance of a patchy fibrinous exudate.
 If a high dose of radiation is given over a short time, ulceration may supervene, with a thick fibrinous membrane covering the denuded surface.

 Surviving epithelial cells respond to radiation damage by dividing more rapidly; therefore, complete healing is the rule.
 The duration mucositis takes to heal depends on the dose intensity of the radiotherapy, but usually, healing is complete within 3 weeks after the end of treatment.
-Tobacco smoking delays resolution.
+Tobacco smoking may delay resolution.

 Cytotoxic drugs, which have a selective action on cells in the mitotic cycle, kill regenerating epithelial cells; therefore, the simultaneous use of chemotherapy and radiotherapy results in more severe and prolonged mucosal toxicity.

 Frank oral ulceration may be a portal for infection and septicemia.
 Preventing or ameliorating mucositis may be possible by minimizing exposure to radiation and by taking active measures.
-For example, radiotherapy radically increases oral gram-negative enterobacteria and pseudomonads.
+For example, radiotherapy radically increases the presence of oral gram-negative enterobacteria and Pseudomonas.
 The presence of gram-negative bacilli may contribute to the mucositis.
 In addition, these microorganisms release powerful endotoxins that themselves cause both systemic and local effects on the host.

 If gram-negative bacilli have a role in the etiology of irradiation mucositis, preventing, treating, or ameliorating mucositis may be possible by abolishing the gram-negative florae.
 Promising results have been reported in two clinical trials using polymyxin E and tobramycin applied locally 4 times daily.
 This regimen has not been evaluated fully for the treatment of existing irradiation mucositis.
-Oral hygiene should be maintained with brushing the teeth.
-Advise the patient to eat a soft, bland diet and avoid irritants such as smoking, spirits, or spicy foods.
-Topical analgesics (eg, aspirin, benzydamine, lignocaine, dyclonine, diphenhydramine) may provide symptomatic relief.
-Topical chlorhexidine gluconate and sucralfate may reduce the frequency and severity of mucositis.
+Oral hygiene should be maintained with brushing the teeth with a very soft toothbrush 2-3 times daily and regular mouth rinses without alcohol.
+Advise the patient to eat a soft, bland diet and avoid irritants such as tobacco; alcohol; starchy, acidic and spicy foods;, and sharp foods (eg, nachos, chips).
+The use of ice-pops and ice-chips throughout the day helps by numbing the area.
+Topical analgesics (eg, viscous lidocaine 2% swish and spit, benzydamine mouth wash, 2% morphine mouthwash swish and spit in patients receiving chemoradiation therapy), mucoadhesive hydrogel rinses (MuGard),[39] transdermal morphine or fentanyl to provide long-lasting pain control, and low-level laser therapy are other options shown to be beneficial for severe mucositis.[40]
+Topical chlorhexidine gluconate, saline mouth rinses, and dexamethasone mouth washes[38] have also been shown to reduce the frequency and severity of mucositis.

 Oral infections